Uncertainty and financial market resilience: Evidence from China: Methodology

 \subsection{Measuring dynamic connectedness: The TVP-VAR-DY model}

-Connectedness method can be used to measure the impact of returns or return volatilities in some market or asset on other markets or assets \citep{FJ-Diebold-Yilmaz-2012-IntJForecast}, and is usually time-varying.
-There exist lots of studies on dynamic connectedness using the way combined with rolling window and DY model.
+To explore how resilience volatility propagates across different sub-markets, we extend the analysis by the connectedness methodology, which can be used to measure the impact of returns or return volatilities in some market or asset on other markets or assets \citep{FJ-Diebold-Yilmaz-2012-IntJForecast}, and is usually time-varying.
+There are several studies on dynamic connectedness using the way combined with rolling window and DY model \citep{FJ-Tiwari-Suleman-Ullah-Shahbaz-2023-IntJFinancEcon,FJ-Yang-Geng-Liang-2024-EnergyEcon}.
 However, the window size setting in this method is subjective and inevitably loses some observations.
-To capture the dynamic changes in the underlying structure of the data more flexibly, according to \cite{FJ-Antonakakis-Chatziantoniou-Gabauer-2021-IJFE}, we use the TVP-VAR model to characterize the changes of time-varying parameters and combine it with the DY model to measure the connectedness in different time domains.
+To capture the dynamic changes in the underlying structure of the data more flexibly, according to \cite{FJ-Antonakakis-Chatziantoniou-Gabauer-2021-IntJFinancEcon}, we use the TVP-VAR model to characterize the changes of time-varying parameters and combine it with the DY model to measure the connectedness in different time domains.

-The equations for time-varying parameters of the TVP-VAR model have been defined by Eqs.~(\ref{eq1}) and (\ref{eq2}), and only how to combine this model with the DY model is presented here.
+The equations for time-varying parameters of the TVP-VAR model have been defined by Eqs.~(\ref{eq_tvpvar}) and (\ref{eq_stochastic}), and only how to combine this model with the DY model is presented here.
 Extending the TVP-VAR model into a TVP-VMA model: